juxor/afaq/markdown/secG7.md

 argument that capitalists deny workers _"all the fruits"_ of their labour is identical to the general **socialist** position that capitalism is exploitative.
-All of which undoubtedly explains why Rothbard only selectively quoted from Spooner's critique of the state rather and ignored the socio- economic principles which underlay his political analysis and hopes for a free society.
+All of which undoubtedly explains why Rothbard only selectively quoted from Spooner's critique of the state and ignored the socio-economic principles that underlay his political analysis and hopes for a free society.
 Yet without those aspects of his ideas, Spooner's political analysis is pressed into service of an ideology it is doubtful he would have agreed with.

 As such, we must agree with Peter Marshall, who notes that Spooner _"recommends that every man should be his own employer, and he depicts an